 c.
-A number of presentations in conferences in Israel and around the world, as detailed in the proposal.
-These presentations will help clarify the conclusions of the research on a methodological and practical level, with the assistance of significant scholars of biblical prophecy.
-These sessions will focus on the main themes that appear in the books, the worldviews expressed in them, and the methodological implications of the research on attitudes regarding biblical prophecy.
+A number of sessions in scientific conferences in Israel and abroad, as will be detailed in the proposal.
+These sessions, which I will arrange, will present an opportunity to discuss the conclusions of the research on a methodological and practical level, with prominent scholars of biblical prophecy.
+These sessions will focus on the main themes that appear in the books, the worldviews expressed in them, and the methodological implications of the research for attitudes toward biblical prophecy.

 The integration of the different parts of the research will offer a complete and thorough picture of the weltanschauung of the period.
 Each individual step is essential to achieve the best result.